What is nasal discharge?

 Mucus isn’t just a slimy material in your nose — it actually has a useful purpose.
 It traps bacteria, other germs, and debris, and prevents them from entering your lungs.

-In some cases—such as when you have a cold or allergies—mucus may flow out of your nose or down your throat instead of staying in your nose.
-When mucus comes out of your nose, it is called nasal discharge, or more commonly, a runny nose.
+In some cases, such as when you have a cold or allergies, mucus may flow out of your nose or down your throat.
+When mucus comes out of your nose, it’s called nasal discharge.
+It can also be called post-nasal drip or rhinorrhea.

 Mucus associated with sinusitis is usually thick.
 It can also have a yellow or green hue to it.

 - deviated septum